heycarsten/lcbo-api/static/source/news/2014-12-15-whats-next-for-lcbo-api.md

 [WineAlign](http://winealign.ca) and [Natalie Maclean](http://www.nataliemaclean.com/).
 I actually find that really cool.

-It shows that ideas can be, and often are, futile.
-You have to act on them --- produce with them --- and when you do, what they become isn't something that you pondered, it's real, it's something you created.
+It shows that ideas by themselves are so often futile.
+You have to act on them --- create with them --- and when you do, what they become is never exactly what you had in mind.
+Reality always wiggles its way into the equation somehow.

-I started with the idea to build a $2.99 iPhone app with my hypothetical pal Rod, and ended up with a cloud service that leaks money like a sieve and sucks time like a black hole.
-A service that is ultimately taken for granted, but then isn't that the ultimate compliment?
-To have produced something that is considered by others a reliable appliance?
+I started with the idea to build a $2.99 iPhone app with my hypothetical pal Rod, and ended up with a cloud service that leaks money like a sieve and sucks away time like a black hole.
+A service that is often taken for granted, like an appliance.

-An appliance that is used to help students learn, to help enthusiasts locate specialty drinks, to provide some market insight for small producers, to enable naive mobile applications on any device.
+An appliance that's used to help students learn, to help enthusiasts locate specialty drinks, to help small producers gain some insight for their product line, to enable native mobile applications on any platform, to provide a large-scale realistic dataset for research projects.
 That's something to be proud of, and I am.

-Now you know the story, thanks for listening.
+Thanks for listening.

 --- Carsten